►Frequently Asked Questions (FAQ)

 Q: How do I schedule a tryout?

-A: Please contact Coach Mike to schedule a try-out/evaluation.
+A: Please contact our Team Administrator to schedule a try-out/evaluation.
 We generally hold them during the week after school, however, days and times are flexible, especially during our summer session.
+The team administrator will send you a link to SignUp Genius to schedule an appointment.

 Q: What forms do we need to bring to join the team?